cuteecactus/CactusFFA/README.md

 # CactusFFA

 A free-for-all (FFA) plugin for Paper 1.21.
-Players select a kit from a GUI, get teleported to an arena, and fight.
-Supports per-kit rules, block tracking with auto-cleanup, and a full admin command suite.
+Built for practice servers

 ## Features